The Echo Chamber: Inspiration

 In an interview with the Scottish Book Trust, Williams reveals that his interest in Nigeria started with authors such as Amos Tutuola, Cyprian Ekwensi, Buchi Emecheta, Ben Okri and Ken Saro-Wiwa.
-Whilst studying History at the University of Edinburgh he became fascinated by the end of the Colonial period in West Africa.
-At St Andrews University he studied Imperial history and was shocked when he realised how little he was taught about the violence underpinning colonialism, for example the Benin Massacre and it was this need to reveal some of this truth which provoked him to write the novel.
+While studying History at the University of Edinburgh, he became fascinated by the end of the Colonial period in West Africa.
+At St Andrews University, he studied Imperial history and was shocked when he realised how little he was taught about the violence underpinning colonialism, for example the Benin Massacre, and it was this need to reveal some of this truth that provoked him to write the novel.